lazybobcat/potard/readme.md

 **height** : Max height of knob and CSS height given to #potard_wrap.
 You cannot alter this parameter width data-height (does nothing). *Amelioration are planed for this*

 **radius** : Circle radius.
 If bigger than width or height, it will be "cut".

+**offset** : An offset angle, the angle where you want the gauge to start (clockwise, in degrees).
+Zero is the " 12' " angle, 90 is the " 3' " angle.

 **thickness** : Width/Thikness of the circle.